-Scott Rolen will not be returning to the Reds, which may indicate his career is over.
+Veteran third baseman Scott Rolen will not be returning to the Cincinnati Reds this season, which may indicate that he is headed for retirement.

 The Reds and Rolen made a joint statement Tuesday afternoon, confirming that Rolen would not be joining the club at spring camp this week.
 So far what Rolen will decide next, his part of the statement was rather enigmatic: